 Students may request 3 funeral days for local funerals and 5 days for funerals more than 250 miles from the local Detroit area.
-Funeral days are only allowed for immediate family only .
+Funeral days are only allowed for immediate family only.

 Immediate Family is considered:

-♦ Spouse
+- ♦ Spouse

-- Mother & Mother-in-law
+- ♦ Mother & Mother-in-law

 - Father & Father-in-law

-- Step Mother
+- ♦ Step Mother

 - Step Father

-- Grandmother
+- ♦ Grandmother & Grandmother-in-law

-- Grandfather
+- ♦ Grandfather & Grandfather-in-law

-- Sisters
+- ♦ Sisters & Sister In-laws

-- Brothers
+- ♦ Brothers & Brother-in-laws

-- Step-Brother
+- ♦ Step-Brother

-- Step-Sister
+- ♦ Step-Sister

-- Child
+- ♦ Child

 - ♦ Step-Child

-Standards

-for an Accredited Educational Program in Radiography
+Standards for an Accredited Educational Program in Radiography